vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 ### Update popup

-The default language of the popup componnet will be automatically set to `baseLang`, when it is not set, it will fall back to `en-US`.
+We provide an update popup when new content is successfully downloaded.

 ::: tip Custom popup